 Your total cost could, therefore, be even cheaper.

-The payback period on these two scenarios is less than two years on the first scenario and just over three years on the second assuming a $50/month membership.
-When you consider all the other benefits of having a home gym, that's pretty freakin' awesome.
+The payback period on these two scenarios is just over two years on the first scenario and just over four years on the second assuming a $50/month membership.
+When you consider all the other benefits of having a home gym, that’s pretty awesome.

 Building a Budget Home Gym